 2. It’s a Historic Building

-3. You’re Looking for Low Maintenance
+3. You Want Low Maintenance

-When Painting Brick Can Work—If Done Right
+When Painting Brick Works—If Done Right

 - Dry, structurally sound brick